-Buying a Dust Collection System
+Buying a Dust Collection System for Woodworking

 By Joshua Farnsworth

 One of the most important purchases to make in a workshop that uses woodworking power tools is a dust collection system.
 The fine dust produced by woodworking machinery can cause respiratory problems and even cancer.
 Protecting your lungs should be a major priority.
-Dust collection systems help to reduce the amount of dust in your workshop.
+Dust collector systems help to reduce the amount of dust in your workshop.

 But if your machines are localized in a smaller area, you don’t need to run long lengths of hose or ducting, and you’re on a tighter budget, then a single stage dust collector will suffice for you.

 And for cheapskates like me, I was able to modify a single stage dust collector to act more like a two stage dust collector (see the photo above).
 It’s not as powerful or protective, but it works pretty well until I get more money to upgrade to a 2HP or 3HP cyclone dust collector.
 This is what I did:

 Because my workshop is also a woodworking school, all my power tools and dust collection system need to be mobile.
 Single stage dust collectors are more mobile than the more expensive double stage dust collectors.
 When classes are not in session, I roll my woodworking machines into place, and I move my dust collector in the middle of all the machines.
 So the distance between the dust collector and each machine isn’t very long (2-6 feet).